Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 EGGS:

 Sunday ho ya Monday Roz Khao Ande!!
 Just as the tagline stated eggs have all the power.
-It is a rich source of energy, a rich source of protein, and a good source of vitamins and minerals.
-1 egg is sufficient enough to provide sustained energy and nutrition to the body.
-Let that be egg white or egg yolk they both provide energy when combined with cereals and serves as a whole meal.
+It is a rich source of energy, a rich source of protein, & a good source of vitamins & minerals.
+1 egg is sufficient enough to provide sustained energy & nutrition to the body.
+Let that be egg white or egg yolk they both provide energy when combined with cereals & serves as a whole meal.

 BEANS:

-Beans are a fantastic protein source and a great source of energy.
-They are high in folic acid and iron which play crucial roles in energy metabolism.
-They are slowly digested by the body thus, also provides satiety and adequate energy that lasts for a longer duration.
-Next time while snacking out, choose these over french fries, and feel the difference.
+Beans are a fantastic protein source & a great source of energy.
+They are high in folic acid & iron which play crucial roles in energy metabolism.
+They are slowly digested by the body thus, also provides satiety & adequate energy that lasts for a longer duration.
+Next time while snacking out, choose these over french fries, & feel the difference.

 NUTS AND OIL SEEDS: